-PROJECT - A Residential Project or Mixed-use Development Project undertaken within the NL-SGOD in accordance with the requirements of this Section 220-8.9.
+Project - A Residential Project or Mixed-use Development Project undertaken within an SGOD in accordance with the requirements of this Section 220-8.9.

-RESIDENTIAL PROJECT - A Project that consists solely of residential, parking, and accessory uses, as further defined in Section D.(1).
+Residential Project - A Project that consists solely of residential, parking, and accessory uses, as further defined in Section D.(1).